dheepakg/dheepakg.github.io/_posts/2020-09-06-Weekly-Update-2.md

 Source: [NYT](https://www.nytimes.com/interactive/2020/science/coronavirus-vaccine-tracker.html)

-If you compare with the [last weeks's vaccine tracker](https://dheepakg.github.io/weekly-update/2020/08/30/Weekly-Update-1.html#vaccine--tracker), the vaccines under phase 3 has incremented, thanks to the Gamaleya Research Institute's popularly called as _the Russian Vaccine_.
+On comparing with the [last weeks's vaccine tracker](https://dheepakg.github.io/weekly-update/2020/08/30/Weekly-Update-1.html#vaccine--tracker), the vaccines under phase 3 has incremented, thanks to the Gamaleya Research Institute's popularly called as _the Russian Vaccine_.